Blog Hero

 Post-Operative Eye Drops

-Regardless of the type of cataract surgery, eye drops are an essential part of post-operative care.
-As your eyes are more vulnerable to complications, your eye doctor will prescribe:
+Regardless of the type of cataract surgery, eye drops after cataract surgery are essential to post-operative care.
+As your eyes are more vulnerable to complications, your eye doctor will prescribe the following:

 • Antibiotic eye drops to prevent infection